atc-project/atc-react/generated_analytics/markdown_documents/Response_Playbooks/RP_0001_phishing_email.md

 #### Containment

-##### Block a phishing attack source on Email-server level

-Block malicious sender (or entire domain, if possible) on Email Server using native filtering functionality.

 ##### Block an IP address on a border firewall

 Block ip address on border firewall using native filtering functionality.